netreconlab/parse-server-swift/README.md

     }
 }
 ```

-#### The `ParseUser` Model
-Be sure to add all of the additional properties you have in your `_User` class to the `User` model.
-An example `User` model can be found at [ParseServerSwift/Sources/ParseServerSwift/Models/User.swift](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/Models/User.swift)

 ### Creating New Cloud Code Routes
 Adding routes for `ParseHooks` are as simple as adding [routes in Vapor](https://docs.vapor.codes/basics/routing/). `ParseServerSwift` provides some additional methods to routes to easily create and register [Hook Functions](https://parseplatform.org/Parse-Swift/release/documentation/parseswift/parsehookfunctionable) and [Hook Triggers](https://parseplatform.org/Parse-Swift/release/documentation/parseswift/parsehooktriggerable/).
 All routes should be added to the `routes.swift` file in your project.
 Example `ParseServerSwift` routes can be found in [ParseServerSwift/Sources/ParseServerSwift/routes.swift](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/routes.swift).